jrshort89/jrshort89/README.md

 ### Hi there  👋

-🔭  I am currently working on a code wars clone!
+🔭  I am currently working on a code wars clone/learning platform!

 👯  I’m looking to collaborate on pretty much anything educational in the coding realm.